Democrats, Republicans struggle to finish infrastructure proposal as key Senate deadline looms

 For now, though, the agreement on infrastructure isn’t yet finalized.

 Exiting the Capitol last week, Democrats and Republicans alike acknowledged lingering differences especially in how they intend to finance the roughly $1 trillion in spending they support.
-Some members from both parties have expressed unease about adding to the deficit, even if they believe infrastructure reforms could help spur economic growth, adding to the pressure on negotiators to come up with credible ways to cover the cost of their long-sought upgrades.
+Some members from both parties have expressed unease about adding to the deficit, even if they say infrastructure reforms could help spur economic growth, adding to the pressure on negotiators to come up with credible ways to cover the cost of their long-sought upgrades.

 The IRS provisions in particular have been a sticking point, as Republicans reject the sort of vigorous enforcement that might be necessary for the federal government to recover as much as $1 trillion in unpaid federal taxes.
 Privately, Portman and others had sought to reassure GOP lawmakers by proposing guardrails on the IRS’s policing powers.
 But the ideas did not appear to be enough, forcing negotiators to drop it from their package — though some Republicans later blamed Democrats for the standoff.